DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

     * Introduction to NSO configuration database, device operations, templates, and compliance reporting
     * Import current device configuration into

-* Better Together - "coming soon"
+* Better Together - Explore how combining these two great tools can simplify network automation.

 ## Topology